Back

 The client was also working on two related detection problems.
 My involvement was consultative.

 Fire detection.
-The client's model had high false positive rates.
-Orange high-vis jackets kept triggering detections.
-The issue wasn't model quality but training data that didn't reflect the actual problem.
+The model had high false positive rates, with orange high-visibility jackets triggering detections.
+The issue was not model quality but training data that did not reflect the real problem.
 Industrial fires have behavioral properties beyond color.
-I advised classical CV pre-filters: temporal behavior, flicker, and spatial context evaluated before the model runs.
-More training data doesn't help if it doesn't reflect what you're detecting.
+I advised adding classical CV pre-filters based on temporal behavior, flicker, and spatial context before running the model.
+More data does not help if it does not represent the target signal.

 PPE detection.
-More tractable because PPE labeled data is widely available.
-I outlined person detection, per-item PPE detection, and persistent tracking to associate PPE state with workers over time.
-The hard part isn't detecting a hard hat.
-It's attributing it to the right person across a shift and flagging when that breaks.
+This problem is more tractable due to the availability of labeled data.
+I outlined a pipeline combining person detection, per-item PPE detection, and persistent tracking to associate PPE state with individuals over time.
+The challenge is not detecting a hard hat, but maintaining identity and detecting when compliance breaks.

 Safety DetectionReal-Time SystemsIndustrial AIIndustrial SafetyHealthcareManufacturingWarehousing